sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 * Much like for the outputs, it is possible to refer to the inputs of a rule directly in another rule with the syntax `rules.<rule_name>.input.<input_name>`
 * FastQC doesn't create the output directory by itself (other programs might insist that the output directory **does not** already exist), so we have to create it manually  with `mkdir` in the shell command before running FastQC
-* The `-p` flag of `mkdir` make parent directories as needed and does not return an error if the directory already exists

 !!! note "Directory creation"
     Remember that in most cases it is not necessary to manually create directories because Snakemake will do it for you.
 Even when using a `directory(`) output, Snakemake will not create the directory itself but most applications will make the directory for you; FastQC is an exception.